 Before entering the studio I will do a touch-less temperature check as an added measure to prevent the spread of illness.
 Clients with a fever are required to reschedule their session.

 During mini sessions sufficient time is given for me to clean all the surfaces between bookings.
 There is a 30 minute gap for me to wipe down knobs, doors, counters, props etc. Clients are asked to wait in their car for their scheduled time slot and text me when they arrive.
 This way only one family is in the studio at a time.
-Mini sessions are limited to immediate family members only, this reduces the number of people in the room to less than 6 and helps to keep us all safe.
+Mini sessions are limited to immediate family members only, this reduces the number of people in the room.
 For more information on how to prepare your children for a mini session please visit this post.

 If you have any questions please contact me at email@example.com